 Share: Let people see your 2018 forecast by selecting the Share Map button.
 You can then share the map via social media or email.

 Embed: Display your map on any web page.
 Select Share Map and then choose the Embed button.

 Save: If cookies are enabled on your device, your map should be as you leave it the next time you return to that page.
 Another option is to select the Share Map button, which will create a permanent URL of your map at that point in time.

 Below the Map: There are three tables below the map.
 Senate Elections 2018 is a party composition breakdown, including the current Senate and the current pro forecast for 2018.
 The 'Map' row reflects the projection in the displayed map.
-Upcoming Elections displays the party breakdown for the next three cycles.
-The final table shows all 100 Senators, broken down by when their seat is next up for election.
-(It is interesting to note that at this point in time, each cycle is dominated by seats held by a single party.
-This forces that party to defend many more seats in order to hold control.
-That was the Republicans' dilemma in 2016; in 2018 the vast majority of seats are held by Democrats).
+Upcoming Elections displays a summary of the party breakdown for the 2018, 2020 and 2022 cycles.
+For specifics, see the final table, which shows all 100 Senators, broken down by when their seat is next up for election.

 Content Display IssuesA few people have reported problems viewing certain 270toWin election maps and/or polls.
 If you have an Ad Blocker in place, please disable it.
 Separately, you may not be able to view our maps in the new IE10 browser due to some changes Microsoft has made regarding the display of Flash content.
 This issue will not be fixed prior to the election, so you may want to visit 270toWin using a different web browser.
 Sorry for any inconvenience.